 - The right of way was 75% secured just one year after the right of way funding was authorized.

-- There was extra coordination with the City of Goshen due to the impacts to local streets, water and sanitary utilities.
+- There was extra coordination with the City of Goshen due to the impacts on local streets, water, and sanitary utilities.

 The project also required the acquisition and demolition of 44 residential structures and 5 commercial structures.
 DLZ utilized its in-house staff of IDEM accredited Asbestos Building Inspectors to complete the asbestos inspections.
 As part of the asbestos inspections, DLZ identified suspect asbestos-containing materials, performed bulk sampling, and documented the quantity and condition of the suspect materials.
 DLZ developed a comprehensive asbestos inspection report and developed special provisions for the abatement of the asbestos-containing materials.